ulysse31/OnStep_Travel_EQ/README.md

 - 2x Arca Swiss Quick & Release plates.

 You can use other parts, but you'll have to modify the SCAD and regenerate the STLs.

 On the elements marked "for now", this is because it is a beta version, I want to improve it and change those elements in the future.

 # What you need to know :
 If you want to customize it, please not that this design does NOT have a belt tensioner.

-This means the parts are made to "fit" the exact size needed to tension the belt.
+This means the three 3D printed parts are made (customized in the SCAD file) to "fit" the exact size needed to tension the belt.

 Why didn't I put a belt tensioning system ?
 I wanted to keep it simple, and didn't find a "good and simple" way to add it to the design.

 Please keep in mind that this is a "Work in Progress" project, didn't even made "real life tests" for now.